GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-You can also create a new array by using the allocation syntax.
-This
+You can also create a new table using the allocation syntax.
+This will
-will allocate a new array in the heap, with an initial value at each
+allow you to allocate a new array in the heap, with an initial value
-index of the slice.
-The size can be unkown at compilation time.
+for each index in the slice.
+The size may be unknown at compile time.

 ```ymir
 import std::io